Stone Mountain, Georgia: Tupac Shakur Statue

 - In the Peace Garden of the Tupac Amaru Shakur Center for the Arts.
 I-285 exit 39B.
 Drive east on Stone Mountain Fwy to exit 5, then drive south on Hwy 10/Memorial Drive for about three miles.
 Just past Hambrick Rd you'll see Piccadilly Cafeteria on the right; the entrance to the Center is just past this, on the right.

-Tupac Amaru Shakur was gunned down in Las Vegas in 1996, but he lives forever in Georgia, in bronze, in the middle of a fountain.
+Tupac Amaru Shakur was gunned down in Las Vegas in 1996, but he lives forever in Georgia, in bronze.
+Currently off-limits, the art center is closed. the statue can be glimpsed through a fence, but there's no public access.
 Roadsideamerica.com Report...
 [03/23/2010]

 Visitor Tips and News About Tupac Shakur Statue